-If a student withdraws from a course before the end of the published drop date, the course is removed from the transcript, no tuition is charged, and the student may repeat the course without penalty.
+If a student withdraws from a course before the end of the published drop date, the course is removed from the transcript, no tuition is charged and the student may repeat the course without penalty.
 If a student withdraws from a course after the final drop date, the professor's approval is required.
-A notation of withdrawn (W) will be entered and the student is responsible for the applicable tuition.
-A student who fails to withdraw from a course by this official procedure will receive a grade of F and be responsible for applicable tuition.
+A mark of withdrawn (W) will be entered and the student is responsible for tuition.
+A student who fails to withdraw from a course by this official procedure will receive a grade of F and be responsible for tuition.

-If a student drops a Kellogg seminar fifteen days or less before the seminar is scheduled to start, the student will be responsible for paying the Seminary for the cost of the seminar.
-Although the cost of the Kellogg seminars is included in the total cost of tuition, because Kellogg bills these courses to Garrett-Evangelical and the program may require the student to take the class, late withdrawal will accrue an additional cost to the student.
+If a student drops a Kellogg seminar fifteen days or less before the seminar is scheduled to start, the student will be responsible for paying Garrett for the cost of the seminar.
+Although the cost of the Kellogg seminars is included in the total cost of tuition, because Kellogg bills these courses to Garrett-Evangelical and the student may be required to take the class, late withdrawal accrue an additional cost to the student.
 This amount will be added to the student's existing tuition and fees.